-Meyerson, Fisher, Morgan, Addams, Duhring Wing, Franklin Annex, and 3401 Walnut are open Monday – Friday, 8:00am – 8:00pm, with Morgan having additional hours Saturdays, 12:00pm – 4:00pm.
+Meyerson, Fisher, Morgan, Addams, Duhring Wing, Franklin Annex, and 3401 Walnut are open Monday – Friday, 8:00am – 9:00pm.
+Meyerson, Morgan, and Addams having additional hours Saturdays, 12:00pm – 4:00pm.
 Students may enter the buildings for class and studio meetings, individual study, research, and 3D printing/Fab Lab contactless service.

 The Office of Operations and Planning at Weitzman, with guidance from Penn Environmental Health & Radiation Safety (EHRS), has adopted a four-pronged plan for Weitzman buildings that provides for (1) Health screening and monitoring; (2) Personal Protective Equipment; (3) Enhanced facilities cleaning; and (4) Social distancing.

 Students, faculty, and staff will undergo heath screening before being granted access to all Weitzman buildings.
-Access is granted based on three criteria: A (green) Day Pass from PennOpen Pass (see above); a Penn mask or other face covering that complies with guidelines documented in the COVID-19 Return to Campus Guide; and a temperature less than 100.3 Fahrenheit or 37.8 Celsius.
+Access is granted based on two criteria: A (green) Day Pass from PennOpen Pass (see above); and a Penn mask or other face covering that complies with guidelines documented in the COVID-19 Return to Campus Guide.

 To facilitate overnight cleaning measures, Weitzman facilities will be closed to students, faculty and staff outside of study hours, which are 8:00am to 8:00pm, Monday through Friday.
 (The Morgan building has additional hours on Saturdays, 12:00pm to 4:00pm.)
 Housekeeping procedures at all Weitzman buildings will be implemented to hospital-grade standards, so that frequently touched surfaces (e.g., doorknobs, light switches, countertops) are treated with appropriate cleaning solutions and with greater frequency.
 Hand sanitization stations will be installed throughout Weitzman buildings, and anti-viral cleaning wipes will be available outside classrooms and labs.
 Electrostatic spraying and UV lighting will be implemented for disinfecting labs and classrooms.